vendasta/api-gateway-docs/docs/Guides/Users.md

 `self.user.contact:read` - Allows readonly access to the contact info (email, phone, address) of the current user.

-`openid` - Allows getting the user record for the currently logged in user by using a user id of me.
+`openid` - Allows getting the user record for the currently logged-in user by using a user id of me.

 `profile` - Readonly access to the user profile, including name, locale, and language preferences.